HeydenLabASU/FRESEAN-metadynamics/README.md

 Two protocols are provided in the `scripts` directory.

 1. `protocol_FRESEAN+singleWTMetad`: Starting from a pdb file, run a single 250 ns well-tempered metadynamics with 0 THz FRESEAN modes as collective variables.
-2. `protocol_FRESEAN+convergedWTMetad`: Starting from a pdb file, run 20x100 ns well-tempered metadynamics with 0 THz FRESEAN modes as collective variables.
+2. `protocol_FRESEAN+convergedWTMetad`: Starting from a pdb file, run 20x100 ns well-tempered metadynamics with 0 THz FRESEAN modes as collective variables. __This protocol will generate converged free energy surfaces.__

 # Protocol for Single Well-Tempered Metadynamics Simulation
 There are example scripts provided at `scripts/protocol_FRESEAN+singleWTMetad`.
 This workflow starts with a pdb file and runs 250 ns well-tempered metadynamics with 0 THz FRESEAN modes as collective variables.
 There is a `run.sh` script in each folder that runs the respective step.
 Each step is briefly described below.